 Transparency: Demonstrates a commitment to transparency and public disclosure

-According to its new policy, “Walgreens Boots Alliance encourages all suppliers of formulated products to endeavour to publicly disclose intentionally added ingredients (either on package labelling or digitally).”
+According to its safer chemicals policy, “Walgreens Boots Alliance encourages all suppliers of formulated products to endeavor to publicly disclose intentionally added ingredients (either on package labelling or digitally).”
 Staff added that they are also encouraging the disclosure of fragrance components.
 The company also discusses these goals with vendors and is working on figuring out incentives for this disclosure.

 0 out of 7.5 points

 Third-party Standards: Promotes credible third party standards for safer products

 Joint Announcement: Public commitment demonstrated through joint announcement

 Continuous Improvement: Shows continuous improvement by steadily expanding safer chemicals policy